yktoo/yktoo.com/content/blog/posts/0088/index.en.md

 Street is {{< fl "utca" >}} (pronounced {{< fl "oot-tsa" >}}), but in our ignorance we were saying it wrong, and it sounded like Russian {{< fl "утка" >}} (which means "duck"), and I found this funny.
 {{< imgfig "https://4.bp.blogspot.com/-VIGinjV7CxU/Tan3Gs_dCAI/AAAAAAAAItc/bHPDzMcEMEc/s1600/dsc01753.picasaweb.jpg" "One of the 'ducks'" >}}

 Hungary is the origin of Ikarus busses.
 At one time they have been ubiquitous on Russian roads (and there are many being used still).
-It's a part of my own history, like [MMM]({{< relref "0077" >}}) and the bubble gum called "Love Is".
+It's a part of my own history, like {{< intref "0077" "MMM" >}} and the bubble gum called "Love Is".

 Here you can see some bizarre editions like this open tourist bus:
 {{< imgfig "https://2.bp.blogspot.com/-ckGB0poJIvg/Tan1eOjiQaI/AAAAAAAAItc/WGskN2LSqz8/s1600/dsc01911.picasaweb.jpg" >}}